morsy23/morsy23/README.md

 - 📫 How to reach me by email asasmorsy23@gmail.com
 - 😄 Pronouns: ...He , yes i am a male but A brillieant man
-- ⚡ Fun fact: To get success you must be success in your mind first morsy23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profill
+- ⚡ Fun fact: To get success you must be success in your mind first
+- For MO Morsy
+I am amazing man in ministry of health. when I speak, believe that all listeners will impact. morsy23 is a ✨ special ✨ repository because my word when entre your ears,mind and sprit you will be re think in your life.